-Takes a recorded WAV file (from GQRX, SDR#, etc.) and decodes the image.
-As an example, this is a WAV file I recorded using GQRX, using a RTL-SDR and a double cross antenna.
+noaa-apt takes a recorded WAV file and decodes the image.
+As an example, this is a WAV file I recorded using GQRX using a RTL-SDR and a double cross antenna.
 When loading that file on noaa-apt, you get as a result this image.

 There are lots of really good Alternatives, but all of them require compilation, Python or don't provide graphical user interfaces.
 So I wanted to create an easy to use alternative for Windows users, being useful to advanced GNU/Linux users doing some kind of automation too.

-WXtoIMG has lots of features you might want that noaa-apt does not have, for example false-color images, live decoding or map overlay.
-Anyways, the quality of the black and white image should be the same.
+WXtoIMG has better false-color and image overlays, also has features noaa-apt does not have (like live decoding).
+Anyways, the quality of the black and white image should be the same in both programs.

-If you get some kind of error or bad result don't hesitate to open a Issue or to send me an email.
-Also I'm not a native english speaker so please correct me.
+If you get some kind of error or bad result open a Issue or send me an email.
+Also I'm not a native english speaker so please let me know where I made mistakes.
 Both the code and the website is on the GitHub repository.